Kitura/BlueSSLService/README.md

 * Application certificate (`certificateFilePath`)
 * Private Key file (`keyFilePath`)

+**or**, if running on macOS:

+* Certificate Chain File (`chainFilePath`) in **PKCS12** format.

 **BlueSSLService** provides three ways to create a `Configuration`.
 These are:
 - `init(withCACertificatePath caCertificateFilePath: String?, usingCertificateFile certificateFilePath: String?, withKeyFile keyFilePath: String? = nil, usingSelfSignedCerts selfSigned: Bool = true)` - This API allows you to create a configuration using a self contained `Certificate Authority (CA)` file.
 The second parameter is the path to the `Certificate` file to be used by application to establish the connection.
 The next parameter is the path to the `Private Key` file used by application corresponding to the `Public Key` in the `Certificate`.
 If you're using `self-signed certificates`, set the last parameter to true.
 - `init(withCACertificateDirectory caCertificateDirPath: String?, usingCertificateFile certificateFilePath: String?, withKeyFile keyFilePath: String? = nil, usingSelfSignedCerts selfSigned: Bool = true)` - This API allows you to create a configuration using a directory of `Certificate Authority (CA)` files.
 These `CA` certificates **must** be hashed using the `Certificate Tool` provided by `OpenSSL`.
 The following parameters are identical to the previous API.
-- `init(withChainFilePath chainFilePath: String? = nil, usingSelfSignedCerts selfSigned: Bool = true)` - This API allow you to create a configuration using single `Certificate Chain File` (see note 2 below).
-Set the last parameter to true if the certificates are `self-signed`, otherwise set it to false.
+- `init(withChainFilePath chainFilePath: String? = nil, usingSelfSignedCerts selfSigned: Bool = true, password: String? = nil)` - This API allow you to create a configuration using a single `Certificate Chain File` (see note 2 below).
+Set the second parameter to true if the certificates are `self-signed`, otherwise set it to false.
+Add an optional password (if required) using the third parameter.

 *Note 1:* All `Certificate` and `Private Key` files must be `PEM` format.